CLASS DESCRIPTIONS

 A commitment to your health and wellbeing.
 A small, but important bit of your time each week.
 A measure of consistency & determination.
 A spark of your spirit.

-A 10-session package of classes is $80 + gst
+A 10-session package of classes is $80 + hst

-Where classes numbers are limited by equipment needs/availability, attendance will be done on a reserve basis and will not be guaranteed without reserving a spot.
+Where classes numbers are limited by equipment needs/availability, attendance will be done on a reserve basis and you will not be guaranteed without reserving a spot.
 Without reserving a spot you may not be able to use paid classes when you wish.
-You will be informed if you need to begin pre-registering for class.
+You will be informed if you need to begin registering for class.

 Confused?
-Sorry.
-Just call or email Wendy for clarification: thewholeway@wendychappell.com or 902.894.8943
+Sorry, so am I. Just call or email me, Wendy, for clarification: thewholeway@wendychappell.com or 902.894.8943

 15 comments